How to fix chipped tile that looks like wood

 - A dampened paper towel helped me to wipe off excess filler around the tile crack.

-- The next coats of filler didn’t dry before I used a fine artist brush to paint in the black wooden veins.
-I figured it was easier to add the color that way but am not sure if that is actually true.
+- The next coats of filler didn’t dry before I used a fine artist’s brush to paint in the black wooden veins.
+I figured it was easier to add the color that way, but I’m not sure if that is actually true.

-- Lastly, when everything was dried completely, I added drops of the provided sealer and used another wider artist brush to smooth out the sealer evenly.
+- Lastly, when everything was completely dry, I added drops of the provided sealer.
+I used another wider artist brush to smooth out the sealer evenly.

 Tschüß,